 As well as getting a CMS, you also need to come up with a content schedule.
-You have all of these search engine optimized content assets in different formats for different stages of the buyer journey – but when are you going to put them live?
+You have all of these search-engine-optimised content assets in different formats for different stages of the buyer journey – but when are you going to put them live?

 You can’t put all of your content assets live at once.
 That’s too chaotic and bad for promotion.

-Instead, spread out your content so that you can maximize your promotional activity and build interest.
+Instead, spread out your content so that you can maximise your promotional activity and build interest.

 Create and post two blogs a week